Green Leaf Money cannabis business loans review

 Like most connection services, Green Leaf Money doesn’t have many customer reviews.
 Because it uses loan stacking, the one of its most recent reviews on Trustpilot states that Green Leaf Money harmed their credit score and overpaid credit cards in their name.
 And when Green Leaf Money responded to the complaint, it laid much of the fault with the borrower — which is not a good sign for its customer service team.

 How do I apply?

-- Go to Green Leaf Money’s website and click Get Funded.
+- Visit Green Leaf Money’s website and click Get funded.

 - Enter some basic information about yourself and your business — but know that you are only required to give your email address.

 - Do not enter your Credit Karma username and password.

 - Click Submit to send your information.

 Green Leaf Money will contact you to discuss your financing options.
 The exact funding period depends on your business and the loans you qualify for, but in general, Green Leaf Money states that it takes 21 days or less to finalize funding.

 How do repayments work with Green Leaf Money?